Rome (Civitavecchia) Port of Call

 Stand in awe beside the Colloseum.

-See Ancient Rome's oldest and most important structure: the Roman Forum as well as Capitoline Hill, the country's original capital.
+See the ancient Roman Forum as well as Capitoline Hill, the country's original capital.

 Climb the Spanish Steps and take pictures on Piazza di Spagna.